 Justice Marshall started with the premise that the ultimate goal for our country is to be a “colorblind” society in which race is irrelevant.
 However, Marshall pointed out that this commonly accepted goal has led to two very different conclusions.
 Some people conclude that, because what is ultimately desired is a colorblind society, race-conscious remedies should not and cannot be used to eliminate the effects of past discrimination.
 Others, however, believe that the vestiges of racial bias in America are, in Marshall’s words, “so pernicious and difficult to remove that we must take advantage of all the remedial measures at our disposal.”
 Which of these conclusions one adopts, said Marshall, depends on how close one believes this country is to the desired colorblind society.

 Scholarly Commons Citation

 Bloch, Susan Low, "Looking Ahead: The Future of Affirmative Action" (2003).
 Georgetown Law Faculty Publications and Other Works.
-Paper 950.
+950.